 Source of assurance Where found Who is responsible Role last reviewed/action planned Audit Function Constitution RAAC Director F&SS To manage and ensure the effectiveness of Audit.
 Annual internal quality review.
 External review is required every five years.
-The last check was in October 2020.
-External Audit of Accounts Audit Report RAAC and Director of F&SS To give external assurance to the quality of the Council's accounts and accounting practice Assurance given to 21/22 accounts.
+The last review was in October 2020.
+External Audit of Accounts Audit Report RAAC and Director of F&SS To give external assurance to the quality of the Council's accounts and accounting practice Assurance given for the VFM opinion and the West Sussex Pension Fund accounts for 2022/23.
+Disclaimed opinion anticipated for the County Council accounts for 2022/23.
 EY was appointed for April 2023 until March 2028.
-The date for the commencement of the 2022/23 audit is yet to advised by EY.
+The 2023/24 audit is planned for the summer 2024.

-Financial Management Code

-Financial Management Standards
+Financial Management Code Financial Management Standards